Elaine Stritch: Shoot Me

 Elaine Stritch: Shoot Me is a 2013 American documentary film directed by Chiemi Karasawa about the life and career of Elaine Stritch.
 Alec Baldwin and Broadway producer Cheryl Wiesenfeld served as executive producers on the film.
-It opened in theaters on 21 February 2014, shortly before Stritch's death in July 2014.

-Karasawa and crew began following Stritch in 2011, she was 86 at the time.
+Karasawa and crew began filming Stritch in 2011, following her life at age 86.
+The film's theatrical release in February 2014 preceded Stritch's death that July.

 Subjects

-In addition to Stritch, several of her close friends and collaborators were featured in the film:
+In addition to Stritch, several close friends and collaborators appear in the film: